tschumann/basis/README.md

 Basis
 =====

 Something like Spirit of Half-Life.
+The intent is to add more features to the Half-Life SDK while better documenting the engine's features and maintaining the same style.

 How to fork this without using GitHub's forking